Sanoja Bibile

-She is a winner of Miss Sri Lanka pageant.
+She is the 1st runner up in Miss Working Girl 1996 pageant and became 4th runner up in Miss Asia 1993 pageant.

 Personal life

 His father Sumith Bibile was an actor appeared in films such as Umathu Wishwasaya and Asoka.
 Sumith was born on 30 November 1930 in Kandy and died on 5 September 2017.
 He was educated in Dharmaraja College.
 Her mother was Nandanie Dehigama.
 Sanoja completed her education from Girls' High School, Kandy.
+She is a successful netball player.

 On 4 November 2019, she met with an accident at 8.
 45 am on Deans Road, Maradana and was hospitalized with minor injuries.